 Visiting your favorite restaurant, shopping at the mall, enjoying a latte at your favorite coffee shop, going to the dentist’s office, or spending the day a friend’s home might all result in a slip and fall injury.
 New York property owners have a legal duty to keep their property safe for patrons and visitors and warn them of potential hazards.
 When property owners don’t uphold their duty, visitors risk suffering a severe, sometimes deadly, slip and fall accident, a broad classification which also includes trip and fall accidents.

 If you have sustained injuries in a slip and fall accident because a negligent property owner didn’t maintain a safe environment, New York law permits you to seek compensation for damages related to your injuries and losses in civil court.
-Contact Sibley Dolman in Brooklyn at 833-552-7274 for a free consultation to discuss the details of your case and determine the best path forward for your situation.
+Contact our Brooklyn Slip and Fall Attorneys at Dolman Law Group in Brooklyn at 833-552-7274 for a free consultation to discuss the details of your case and determine the best path forward for your situation.

 Our Results in Slip and Fall Cases